British Gentlemen in Rome

 The Grand Tour of Italy attracted thousands of Europeans throughout the eighteenth century.
 It was a formative institution of modernity, contributing to a massive reimagining of politics and the arts, of the market for culture, of ideas about leisure, and of practices of professionalism.

-We are working with the more than five thousand entries in the Dictionary of British and Irish Travelers to Italy (compiled by John Ingamells from the Brinsley Ford Archive) to create a dynamic searchable database, along with digital visualizations, of these travelers’ journeys and lives.
-On this website you can read about our work on the Grand Tour Project and learn about some of its capabilities, achievements and anticipated outcomes.
+We have been working with the more than five thousand biographical entries in the Dictionary of British and Irish Travelers to Italy (published by the Paul Mellon Centre [PMC] and compiled from the Brinsley Ford Archive held at the PMC) to create a dynamic searchable database of these travelers’ journeys and lives.
+This database--the Grand Tour Explorer--is at the core of the open-access publication A World Made by Travel: the Digital Grand Tour launched in June 2024 for the digital projects series for Stanford University Press, framed by introductory chapters explaining its digital approach, contains exemplary essays by leading scholars who worked with its data, and offers resources designed to help teachers bring this wealth of new material into the classroom.
+On this website you can read about this publication and other work on the Grand Tour Project and learn about some of its capabilities, achievements and anticipated outcomes.

-Want to learn more about the dynamic interactive applications for the study of the Grand Tour that we have already made public?
+Want to learn more about other dynamic interactive applications for the study of the Grand Tour that we have made public?

 Interact